ForgottenGlory/Dungeons-Deviousness/README.md

 - SOS: Same as ABC, but for regular NPCs instead of creatures.

 ### Milk Mod Economy
 This one gets its own section because it needs it, there's a lot happening here.
 [Milk Mod Economy](https://www.loverslab.com/files/file/6103-milk-mod-economy-se/), in essence, adds another layer to Skyrim's economy - the Milk Economy.
 If you are a milkmaid, you can produce milk and level up to make other female NPCs into milkmaids to make milk and sell milk for you.
 There are milking stations in every major hold capital, orc strongholds, and you can build them using the Campfire system if you have the materials needed.
 You can also craft a cuirass to milk on the go.
 How do you become a milkmaid?
-Easy: get pregnant or get cursed.
+Easy: drink milk, get pregnant, or get cursed.
 Deviously Cursed Loot has a chance to give you a Milk Mod potion which will do it, or Egg Factory/Estrus Chaurus will turn you into one.
 If you're struggling to make enough money to get a follower or leave town, this is a good way to do it.

+As for the actual economy part, the prices of milk will fluctuate up and down, some cities will have booms and others will have slumps.
+Keep an eye on the market and sell where the milk is wanted to make the most gold.

 But, as with many things in this list, the Milk Economy comes at a cost.
 [Milk Addict](https://www.loverslab.com/files/file/11621-milk-addict-se/) makes it so you can become addicted to milk (technically lactacid, but milk contains lactacid so... milk.).
 Without sating your addiction, your character will have all sorts of problems - it might even get so bad it'll be a miracle they can stand up straight anymore.

 ### Character Creation
 As was mentioned in the preface, Dungeons & Deviousness is heavily inspired by old-school pen and paper RPGs.
 Character creation is probably the single most heavily influenced thing by that inspiration in the list.
 [SkyRem Ava](https://www.nexusmods.com/skyrimspecialedition/mods/23329), [SkyRem Gabi](https://www.nexusmods.com/skyrimspecialedition/mods/23145), [SkyRem Elsa](https://www.nexusmods.com/skyrimspecialedition/mods/23126), [SkyRem Rae](https://www.nexusmods.com/skyrimspecialedition/mods/23223) all are included to make creating your character a *lot* like filling out a character sheet in one of those RPGs.
 You'll assign your attributes, pick a background, and genders and races will have unique abilities.
 As if that wasn't enough, as soon as you equip a weapon, you'll be given the option to select a class and your birthsign from [Classic Classes & Birthsigns](https://www.nexusmods.com/skyrimspecialedition/mods/11316).
 Once leaving the alternate start cell, you'll be able to select a deity to follow through [Wintersun](https://www.nexusmods.com/skyrimspecialedition/mods/22506).
 If you've played a pen and paper RPG before, this should all sound very familiar.

+The choices you make in the starting cell and immediately after leaving it are (in most cases) permanent, you won't be able to change your class or attributes once you've started!
+Choose carefully.

-Oh, one last note about character creation: The options for the statue of Mara have been severely stripped down for a bit extra challenge.
+Oh, one last note about character creation: The options for the statue of Mara in the Alternate Start cell have been severely stripped down for a bit extra challenge.
 Pick whatever you like, they're all about the same difficulty.

+From a purely visual perspective, I've included just about every mod I could think of that lets you customize your character's appearance.
+And for good measure, I've also included quite a few RaceMenu presets that you can play around with if you want a good base to start with.
+One mod in particular that I need to mention is High Poly Head, which requires you to change the Face Part of your character to Face Part 3.
+If you don't, your character won't use it.
+If you do use this mod, there will be some clipping issues with most of the eyebrow options, there are still quite a few to pick from that work with it though.

+Otherwise, play around with all the different options - there's an absolute boatload.

 ### The Magic Mods
 The first and most important magic mod in Dungeons & Deviousness is [Spell Research](https://www.nexusmods.com/skyrimspecialedition/mods/20983).
 This mod makes it possible to research new spells even if you don't have the spell tome required for that spell.
 You can still learn spells from spell tomes, but you have to find/buy them - and that's not always possible in this list, so for you magic users, be ready to spend some time researchin spells.
 The payoffs for Spell Research though are pretty great though: [Forgotten Magic Redone](https://www.nexusmods.com/skyrimspecialedition/mods/12711), [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839), and [Elemental Destruction Magic](https://www.nexusmods.com/skyrimspecialedition/mods/440) are all included so you can have a vast array of spells at your disposal - eventually.